Makarius Suruan

-Makarius Fredik Suruan (born 8 April 1995), is an Indonesian professional footballer who plays as a defensive midfielder or right-back for Liga 2 club Persewar Waropen.
+Makarius Fredik Suruan (born 8 April 1995), is an Indonesian professional footballer who plays as a defensive midfielder or right-back.

 Club career

 Perseru Serui

 In 2017, Makarius signed a year contract with Indonesian Liga 1 club Perseru Serui.
 He made his league debut on 3 September 2017 in a match against Barito Putera at the Marora Stadium, Yapen.

 Borneo

 He was signed for Borneo to play in Liga 1 in the 2019 season.
 Makarius made his league debut on 3 July 2019 in a match against Kalteng Putra at the Tuah Pahoe Stadium, Palangkaraya.

 RANS Cilegon

 In 2021, Makarius signed a contract with Indonesian Liga 2 club RANS Cilegon.
 He made his league debut on 28 September against Dewa United at the Gelora Bung Karno Madya Stadium, Jakarta.

 International career

 In 2014, Makarius represented the Indonesia U-19, in the 2014 AFF U-19 Youth Championship.